RRFC is fully functional during the current Coronavirus public health crisis. Find out how.close X

 - A producer needs to be a people person.
-The recording studio is a small space inhabited by talented, creative people in a stressful situation–the music producer is responsible for getting the most out of everyone involved; whether cajoling the singer to give it one more try, to tactful suggestions to the the engineer on how to get a desired effect.
+The recording studio is a small space inhabited by talented, creative people in a stressful situation.
+The music producer is responsible for getting the most out of everyone involved, whether cajoling the singer to give it one more try, or offering tactful suggestions to the engineer on how to get a desired effect.

 - A producer needs to know music and music theory so he can clearly and convincingly convey to both the artistic and technical talent the idea he is trying to get across.
-Often, the music producer is a talented musician in their own right, having mastered at least one instrument.
+Often, the music producer is a talented musician in his own right, having mastered at least one instrument.
 The producer should also be familiar with a wide variety of music styles and genres.
-A good working knowledge of local studio musicians is quite often necessary as well.
+A good working relationship with a number of local studio musicians is quite often necessary as well.

 - A producer needs to know the songwriting process.
-They must be able to arrange, score, orchestrate, as well as direct and conduct musical ensembles.
+He must be able to arrange, score, orchestrate, as well as direct and conduct musical ensembles.

 - A producer needs to know the recording process.
-They must know the equipment and what it’s capable of and how to get the sound they are looking for.
+He must know the equipment, what it’s capable of, and how to use it to get the desired sound.
 This includes a working knowledge of sound effects, sampling, sequencing and other engineering techniques right through the editing, mixing and mastering process.